 Tricep strength is so important in the bench press that 10-time World Powerlifting Champion, Jennifer Thompson, said that she programs an entire workout focused on the top-end portion of the bench press.
 I’ll cover some of her go-to tricep exercises later.

-You can also check out my article on the 16 Best Tricep Exercises To Increase Bench Press Strength.
+- 16 Best Tricep Exercises To Increase Bench Press Strength.

 2. Increase gripping strength for deadlifts